How APIs can support your content strategy

 A common example of this is e-commerce.
 Customers start with some content about products and then decide they want to search for something more specific.
 When they search, they can retrieve more detailed information thanks to the content API.

-Integrate Information for Customers
+Integrate information for customers

 APIs open up boundaries within your organization.
 They can also let your enterprise share content with other organizations.